 To pre-order the product, the customer has to tap on the available Pre Order button.
 This adds the pre-order product to the cart.

-Now, the customer can make the payment for the initial amount(£25) as set by the admin by tapping the Proceed to Checkout button within the cart.
+Now, the customer can make the payment for the initial amount(£3) as set by the admin by tapping the Proceed to Checkout button within the cart.

-The customer can check the Order details after placing the order and can see the initial partial payment(£25).
+The customer can check the Order details after placing the order and can see the initial partial payment(£3).

-By navigating to the Pre Order menu option under the My Account section, the details of the remaining amount to make for the pre order products can be checked.
+By navigating to the Order menu option under the My Account section, the details of the pending amount to make for the pre-order products can be checked, paid, and canceled.

 lastly, after placing the order for the remaining amount the customer can see the complete order details as shown below in the snapshot.